Skip to content

 If you cook pasta and want to store it in the fridge, plain, DON’T. This will ruin your pasta.
 It gets clumpy, reheating is difficult, and it doesn’t quite come together the same as when it was fresh.

 You can however store your gluten free pasta covered in a sauce.
 I like to mix the noodles VERY well with a sauce, then fridge.
 This prevents the above issues mentioned from happening.
-The kid who loves eating cold leftovers the most says that this method works very well.
+My kid who loves eating cold leftovers the most says that this method works very well.

 Most gluten free pasta doesn’t freeze well.
-Lasagna noodles tend to do ok, but keep in mind, they’re smothered in sauce and that’s pretty forgiving.
+Lasagna noodles tend to do OK, but keep in mind, they’re smothered in sauce and that’s pretty forgiving.
 Lasagna noodles are also a bit thicker/tougher and will hold up to freezing better than say, an elbow noodle.

 When you go to reheat your pasta, do so on the stove top and add a bit of liquid (such as dairy free milk) to help it along.
 You can also reheat in a toaster/toaster oven, but depending on the sauce, it can dry out a little bit.
-Since we don’t have a microwave, I can’t tell you how that goes.
+Since I don’t have a microwave, I can’t tell you how that goes.

 The Only Opinion That Matters is Yours

 We’re living in a time where there are loads of brands to choose from.
-The kids who can have wheat tell me that the Jovial gluten free pasta tastes the closest to wheat pasta.
+My kids who can have wheat tell me that the Jovial gluten free pasta tastes the closest to wheat pasta.
 My cooking preference is Cybele’s since it’s rice and corn free.
 That means it can be cooked inside rather than outside, and I don’t need to use my respirator.

 If this article was helpful, be sure to share it with your gluten free and wheat free friends, as pasta cooking is a struggle for many.